rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 ![](./images/policy-image-registry-digest-1.png)

-Give a name such as *digest-image-policy* and proceed with default values for other fields.
+Give it a name such as *digest-image-policy* and proceed with default values for other fields.
 If needed, you may specify label selectors to include or exclude certain namespaces for this policy.
 Finally click Create Policy.